Maryland Hourly Paycheck Calculator

 Baltimore CountyYesWithheld with state taxVerify current percentage

-• Overtime: Most non-exempt workers earn 1.5× the regular rate after 40 hours/week (FLSA baseline; some industries have special Maryland rules).
+• Overtime: Most non-exempt workers earn 1.5× regular rate after 40 hours/week (FLSA baseline; some industries have Maryland-specific rules).

 • Pay frequency: Employers must pay on a regular schedule (commonly biweekly or semimonthly) and provide itemized wage statements.

-• Leave/benefits: Maryland has statewide earned sick and safe leave requirements for eligible employers—confirm coverage, accrual, and carryover limits.
+• Leave/benefits: Maryland has statewide earned sick and safe leave requirements—verify coverage, accrual, and carryover limits.

-• Maryland Form MW507 (Employee’s Maryland Withholding Exemption Certificate).
+• Maryland Form MW507 (Employee Withholding Exemption Certificate)

-Enter hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, your county of residence, and pretax/post-tax deductions.
-The calculator applies FICA, federal, Maryland state, and local (county/City) withholding to show a line-by-line estimate.
+Enter hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, county of residence, and pretax/post-tax deductions.
+The calculator applies FICA, federal, Maryland state, and local withholding for a line-by-line estimate.

 Maryland counties (and Baltimore City) levy a local income tax collected with state tax.
 Your county of residence determines the rate withheld, not necessarily your worksite.

-Which form controls my Maryland state and local withholding?
+Which form controls Maryland state and local withholding?

-Form MW507 controls Maryland state and local elections (in addition to your IRS W-4).
-Keep your county/residency accurate on MW507 to ensure the correct local rate is used.
+Form MW507 controls Maryland state and local elections (in addition to IRS W-4).
+Ensure county/residency is accurate for correct withholding.

-Enter overtime using the proper multiplier (typically 1.5× after 40 hours/week).
-Add differentials, tips, and supplemental wages separately so the calculator recomputes federal, state, and local withholding correctly.
+Enter overtime using the correct multiplier (typically 1.5× after 40 hours/week).
+Add differentials, tips, and supplemental wages separately for accurate withholding.

-Common reasons: different hours/tips, overtime, bonuses (supplemental method), updated W-4/MW507, changes in benefits, moving to a county with a different local rate, or annual tax-table updates.
+Common reasons: variable hours/tips, overtime, bonuses, updated W-4/MW507, benefits changes, moving counties, or annual tax-table updates.

 Does the calculator handle nonresident Maryland workers?

-Reported tips are taxable for federal, FICA, Maryland state, and local income tax.
-Include all tips to ensure proper withholding and compliance where tip credits apply.
+Tips are taxable for federal, FICA, Maryland state, and local income tax.
+Include all tips to ensure proper withholding.

-Use the IRS multiple-jobs W-4 guidance and ensure MW507 reflects your situation and county.
-Model each job to avoid under- or over-withholding across employers.
+Use IRS multiple-job W-4 guidance and ensure MW507 reflects your situation and county.
+Model each job separately to avoid incorrect withholding.

-After you exceed the federal threshold, your employer withholds Additional Medicare on the excess.
-There’s no employer match; it appears alongside regular Medicare on your stub.
+After exceeding the federal threshold, Additional Medicare tax is withheld on the excess.
+No employer match; it appears alongside regular Medicare.

 Are bonuses and commissions taxed differently?

-They’re supplemental wages.
-Employers may use a flat federal supplemental rate or aggregate with regular wages.
-Maryland state and local withholding also apply; enter amounts separately to compare methods.
+They are supplemental wages.
+Employers may use a flat federal rate or aggregate with regular wages; Maryland state and local withholding apply.
+Enter separately to compare methods.

 Yes.
-Multiply typical weekly hours by 52, add expected overtime/tips/bonuses, then run the estimate with your pay frequency, county, and deductions to see an approximate annual net total.
+Multiply weekly hours by 52, add expected overtime/tips/bonuses, and run the estimate with your pay frequency, county, and deductions for an annual net estimate.

 State List